"Yeah and weren't you at work for years and Ollivander still wouldn't let you make a wand?" I wrinkled my nose at him;

 "what kind of tricks?" he asked and I wondered what sort of person he was.

 "It changes things, hides them, enhances them.
 Sometimes I wake up in the morning and the world is so harsh and unforgiving and I know that that's how it really is.
 I know that I see things different to how they are most days and I wonder why."
-I knew Sirius was looking at me but I focussed on how the air from my mouth as I spoke shifted the small wispy flecks between the rocks and my mouth closed for a moment as if it was done but then opened again because it wasn't.
+I knew Sirius was looking at me but I focused on how the air from my mouth as I spoke shifted the small wispy flecks between the rocks and my mouth closed for a moment as if it was done but then opened again because it wasn't.
 I didn't think I would ever feel a need to bring it up but I guess it could of happened at any stage.
 I continued;

 "But other times I see the world in a very different way all together and its entirely through my eyes and I know that there are no tricks about that at all.
 That It's more true than anything else you know?
 I don't think anyone else is looking at it the same, magic isn't like you see it."
 I looked down at his slightly parted mouth and sniffed as he snickered;

-"It's like I see it;" I put my hand on his cheek and ran it along the edge of his jaw.
+"Yes, magic is like I see it;" I put my hand on his cheek and ran it along the edge of his jaw.
 "I see you Sirius," I was sure it was the quietest he had been, the most still he had been.
 Like all his energy was focussed on me, as if he really needed something and I wished I knew what it was but I just floundered for away to stop talking instead before I said to much.
 Things could not be unsaid, that was one of my new fears.
 You cant take something's back once you give them away.
 End of.
 Words, kisses, moments, actions and even thoughts.
 What is done is done, that's scary.
-But your whole life being over because you spent your whole time second guessing, I didn't want to be like Hamlet either; I wasn't about to start treating Sirius like we were on separate teams either.
+But your whole life being over because you spent your whole time second guessing, I didn't want to be like Hamlet either; I wasn't about to start treating Sirius like we were on separate teams.
 Even if I did have more practice at being alone it was just harder.
 With Sirius I felt like no matter how many bad things happened I was still ok.
 I was still happy, like I couldn't help it, like happiness was an unavoidable side effect of company, no matter how bad things got I still started smiling.
 There was just something about him.

 "That makes one of us." came his reply and I smiled a little; what's the point in sending messages no one receives, right?
 I suppose so I don't explode with everything I didn't say.